 Considering the risk of tumor seeding and limitations related to multifocality and microscopic heterogeneity within tumor, 18F-FDG-PET/CT is a more valuable tool in the prediction of tumor biology.
 The maximum standardized uptake value (SUVmax) and ratio of tumor-to-normal liver SUVmax value (SUVmax T/L) have been recognized as objective indices for the definition of 18F-FDG-PET/CT positivity.
 In a recent study on 65 HCC patients who underwent 18F-FDG-PET/CT before LT, Lin et al[41] have found that the SUVmax T/L ratio was an independent predictor of vascular invasion.
 The optimal cutoff values for SUVmax of the tumor, and SUVmax T/L ratio for the prediction of HCC vascular invasion were 3.80 and 1.49, respectively.
 In another study which reviewed 18F-FDG-PET/CT findings of 34 patients with HCC who underwent LT, Bailly et al[40] reported that none of the patients with SUVmax L/T ratio > 1.15 had well differentiated HCC.

 A study from Seoul National University investigated the association of the gadoxetic acid-enhanced MR and the 18F-FDG-PET/CT findings with the MVI in patients who underwent LT for HCC[58].
 Multivariate analysis revealed that peritumoral enhancement and the ratio of tumor maximum standardized uptake value (SUV) to normal liver mean SUV (TSUVmax/LSUVmean) ≥ 1.2 had a statistically significant association with MVI, with an odds ratio of 10.6 and 14.2, respectively.
-With regard to predicting MVI, the sensitivity and specifity was 35.7% and 93.3% for MRI and 64.3% and 86.7% for PET/CT, respectively.
+With regard to predicting MVI, the sensitivity and specificity was 35.7% and 93.3% for MRI and 64.3% and 86.7% for PET/CT, respectively.
 For the prediction of MVI, a sensitivity of 78.6% and specificity of 80% was achieved when both imaging modalities were combined.

 CORRELATION BETWEEN 18F-FDG PET/CT AND MORPHOLOGICAL CRITERIA